NieneB/InternshipReport/index.md

     </tr>
 </table>

 After this, in Qgis several names and possibilities were explored.
-Looking into combinations of categories, locations of specific names and this in relation to the height, water bodies, locations of build up areas and land-use type.
+Looking into combinations of categories, locations of specific names and this in relation to the height, water bodies, locations of build-up areas and land-use type.

 ### The Idea
 From one of the possible findings of the data exploration the main idea will follow.
 This is made on personal preference, no test were done for this.